-How to store paint for free using recycled food containers.
+How to store leftover paint for free using recycled food containers.

 I've been in a purging, cleaning and organizing mood lately and hitting every room in the house.